Team Guide

 PREDICTIONS AND LATEST MATCH SIGNALS

-The hard truth is that the group itself is the first major test.
-If Senegal handle France and Norway well enough, the wider tournament opens.
-If not, the quality will still be respected, but the bracket story ends early.
+The hard truth is that France and Norway will define almost everything.
+If Senegal take enough from those two matches, the Iraq game can become a finishing step.
+If not, the quality will still be respected, but the bracket story will tighten fast.

 WORLD CUP HISTORY